 Distance 0.3 miles

-The Garden room is large and spacious, with ensuite facilities situated at the end of the house.
-It has an additional comfy sofa bed as well as a large double…
+The Garden Room is large and spacious with ensuite facilities.
+It has an additional pull out sofa bed ideal for children as well as a large comfy double bed and…

 Woods Travel Ltd Celebrate 45 Years of Business